 “Pathways to Excellence”

 In 2007, the same year that current Chancellor J. Keith Motley was named the eighth chancellor of UMass Boston, the university unveiled a 25-year Master Plan to renew and redevelop the campus.
-The first stage of the plan—construction of the Integrated Sciences Complex and General Academic Building No. 1—is well under way.
+The first stage of the plan—construction of the Integrated Sciences Complex and University Hall—is well under way.
 Open since spring 2015, the Integrated Sciences Complex is the UMass Boston’s first new academic building since the campus was built in 1974.
-General Academic Building No. 1 will follow in mid-2016.
+University Hall will follow in spring 2016.

 Meanwhile, the Edward M. Kennedy Institute for the United States Senate, which the late senator requested be built on the UMass Boston campus next to the JFK Library, opened in March 2015.